Universal Approximation Power of Deep Residual Neural Networks via Nonlinear Control Theory: Controllability capabilities of deep residual networks

 has rank $n$, i.e., for every $A\in M$ there exists $n$ columns of $\subscr{G}{blk}(\vect(A))$ that are linearly independent.
 The proof is then complete by noting that for $n>1$, $M$ is connected, as asserted by Proposition~\ref{Prop:Connected}. \end{proof}

 The preceding proof used the controllability properties of the vector fields~\eqref{VFX} and~\eqref{VFY}; upon a closer look, the reader can observe that it suffices for $s$ to take values in the set $\{-1,1\}$ (or any set with two elements, one being positive and one being negative), for $W$ to take values on $\{1,0\}$ (or any other set $\{0,c\}$ with $c\ne 0$) and for $b$ to take values on $\{0,d\}$ for some $d\in \R$ such that $\sigma(d)\ne 0$.
-Taking this observation one step further, one can establish controllability of an alternative network architecture defined by:
+Moreover, when the activation function is and odd function, i.e., $\sigma(-x)=-\sigma(x)$, as is the case for the hyperbolic tangent, the conclusions of Theorem~\ref{Thm:Controllability} hold for the simpler version of~\eqref{ControlSystemModel}, where we fix $s$ to be $1$.
+Taking these observations one step further, one can establish controllability of an alternative network architecture defined by:

 where the $n\times n$ matrix $S$ and the $n$ vector $b$ only need to assume values in a set of the form $\{c^-,0,c^+\}$ where $c^-\in \R^-$ and $c^+\in \R^+$.